gcallah/BookReviews/mcpherson.md

 187 pp., $94.00, 2022

-In an age which glorifies going beyond limits, David McPherson highlights the importance of "recognizing proper limits in human life."
+In an age which glorifies leaping past all barriers, David McPherson has written an argument for the importance of "recognizing proper limits in human life."
 He focuses on the "limiting virtues" of "humility, reverence, moderation, contentment, neighborliness, and loyalty."
 He discusses these virtues in relation to four kinds of limits: "(1) existential limits; (2) moral limits; (3) political limits; and (4) economic limits."
 (1) McPherson calls the approach to life that acknowledges such limits as the